sensu/sensu-docs/content/sensu-go/5.11/reference/assets.md

 ## How do assets work?
 Assets can be executed by the backend (for handler, filter, and mutator assets), or by the agent (for check assets).
-At runtime, the entity sequentially fetches assets and stores them in its local cache.
-Asset dependencies are then injected into the `PATH` so they are available when the command is executed.
+At runtime, the backend or agent sequentially fetches assets that appear in the `runtime_assets` attribute of the handler, filter, mutator or check and stores them in the backend or agent's local cache.
+The location of each asset defined in `runtime_assets` is then injected into the `PATH` before handler, filter, mutator or check is executed.
-Subsequent check, handler, filter, or mutator executions look for the asset in the local cache and ensure the contents match the checksum.
+Subsequent handler, filter, mutator or check executions look for the asset in the local cache and ensure the contents match the configured checksum.
 The backend or agent's local cache can be set using the `--cache-dir` flag.
 You can disable assets for an agent using the agent `disable-assets` [configuration flag][30].

+You can find use case of a Sensu resource (a check) and an asset in this [example][31].

 ## Asset format specification